awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.S3.md

 ## Prerequisites for Using Amazon S3 as a Target<a name="CHAP_Target.S3.Prerequisites"></a>

-The Amazon S3 bucket you are using as a target must be in the same region as the DMS replication instance you are using the migrate your data\.
+The Amazon S3 bucket you are using as a target must be in the same region as the DMS replication instance you are using to migrate your data\.

 The AWS account you use for the migration must have write and delete access to the Amazon S3 bucket you are using as a target\.
 The role assigned to the user account used to create the migration task must have the following set of permissions\.